iansinnott/iansinnott.github.io/content/_posts/2017-08-20-migrating-a-blog-to-gatsby-part-2-of-gatsby-migration.md

 I've included the pseudo code to highlight the fact that nothing too magical is going on here.
 We just need to call create page for every post we want to create.
 The implementation is a bit more verbose, but that's still all it's doing.

-So in order to make this work the other key is we need to be able to query GraphQL just like we do in the page query.
-Gatsby let's us do exactly that by giving us access to the GraphQL object and letting us return a promise so that we can do async work.
+So in order to make this work we also need to be able to query GraphQL just like we do in the page query.
+Gatsby let's us do exactly that by giving us access to the `graphql` object and letting us return a promise so that we can do async work.

 ```js